MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP18 - “Trawling Through the Wayback Machine” with Matt from I Finished A Video Game.md

 URL: https://maxfrequency.net/2023/01/06/mfp-18/
 permalink: 2023/01/06/mfp-18/
 ---
+# MFP18 - “Trawling Through the Wayback Machine” with Matt from I Finished A Video Game

 When I watched I Finished A Video Game’s 7+ hour Castlevania retrospective, [[Castlevania Series Retrospective – I Finished A Video Game|I had to know how it was made]].
 So I reached out to the creator, Matt, and invited him to the show.
 We talk about both the history of *Castlevania* and the daunting task of chronicling the entire franchise.

 <audio controls>